AI Agent Pricing

 Base + per-workflow

-Subscription covers access, workflows billed on completion
+Subscription for access, workflows billed on completion

-Multi-step process automation with variable volumes
+Multi-step automation with variable volume

 Credits + outcomes